koor-tech/koor/Documentation/Upgrade/upgrade.md

 * All pods consuming Rook storage should be created, running, and in a steady state.

-## Rook Operator Upgrade
+## Koor Storage Distribution Operator Upgrade

-In the examples given in this guide, we will be upgrading a live Rook cluster running `v1.8.9` to the version `v1.9.3`.
-This upgrade should work from any official patch release of Rook v1.8 to any official patch release of v1.9.
+In the examples given in this guide, we will be upgrading a live Rook cluster running `v1.0.0` to the version `v1.1.0`.
+This upgrade should work from any official patch release of Rook v1.0 to any official patch release of v1.0.

 Let's get started!